yashpawar5/Backend_Traini8_YashPawar/README.md

 3. Run the following query on MySQL workbench or using the terminal:

     CREATE DATABASE traini8;
-4. In application.properties file change username and password for MySQL server:
+4. In the application.properties file, update the MySQL username and password:

     spring.datasource.username=root